 .
 Found nowhere else in the world, these whitewashed limestone structures are pieced together without mortar, their pointed fieldstone roofs painted with primitive Christian and pagan symbols.
 A World Heritage Site

 , more than 1,000 trulli cluster Alberobello’s cobblestone streets.
 This evening, enjoy dinner with fellow travelers at the hotel.
-(B,L,D)September 15 — Bisceglie and Trani
+(B,L,D)Day 7 — Bisceglie and Trani

-for a tour, where you'll learn the history and cultivation process.
+you'll learn the history and cultivation process of this important crop.
 Enjoy an olive oil tasting followed by a hearty lunch.
 Journey north along the coast to Trani.
 View the Romanesque Cathedral of St. Nicholas

 dramatically perched at the Adriatic’s edge.
-Explore the Jewish Ghetto, once home to southern Italy’s largest Jewish community.
-(B,L)September 16 — Polignano a Mare
+You'll also explore the Jewish Ghetto, once home to southern Italy’s largest Jewish community.
+(B,L)Day 8 — Polignano a Mare

-Join in a discussion about Italy’s contemporary society, its current political status and Italian life in Apulia.
-Enjoy a day at leisure for further exploration of the village, caves and grottoes of Polignano a Mare, or investigate other intriguing areas of the sun-washed southern countryside.
-This evening, gather with fellow travelers for a farewell reception and farewell dinner at the hotel.
-(B,D)September 17 — Polignano a Mare, U.S.
+Join in a discussion about Italy’s contemporary society, its current political status, and Italian life in Apulia.
+Enjoy a day at leisure for further exploration of the village, caves, and grottoes of Polignano a Mare, or investigate other intriguing areas of the sun-washed southern countryside.
+This evening, gather with fellow travelers for a farewell reception and dinner at the hotel.
+(B,D)Day 9 — Polignano a Mare, U.S.

 Transfer to the airport in Bari for your return fight to the U.S. (B)